zopefoundation/meta/config/README.rst

   Additional setup steps necessary in ``manylinux-install.sh``.
 This option has to be a list of strings and defaults to an empty list.

+manylinux-aarch64-tests
+  Replacement for the tests against the aarch64 architecture.
+This option has to be a list of strings and defaults to testing using ``tox`` against all supported Python versions, which could be too slow for some packages.

 Hints
 -----